mildred/t3d2map/README.md

 Unfinished draft that tried in both C++ and ruby to make something but failed.
 See https://github.com/hogsy/t3d2map and my fork of it.

+The issue with this conversion is that :

+- map files are composed of convex only brushes
+- t3d represents a CSG tree buth substracts and adds

 ## resources

 .map file format